The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 In this context, Spider-Man reigns as one of the most flexible and approachable characters to infuse such kinds of stories – as Steve Ditko himself allowed him to in the beginning -, so not too often the hero would come across the supernatural and/or mystical adventures.
 Whenever he did though, “the magic/unnatural element” would be restricted to his antagonist or ally, remaining shallowly explained to Spider-Man (and the reader) in order to keep the aura of mystery and fascination for the story.
 He’s not Doctor Strange.
 Because after all, Peter Parker’s eyes are also the readers’.

-Therein lies the unique beauty of this superhero since its inception: a teenager character, embedded with spider-like powers and overbearing guilt, dealing with real-life problems and yet, having to confront evil in its many forms and always being considered as such by the society he altruistically tries to serve.
+Therein lies the unique beauty of this superhero since its inception: a teenage character, embedded with spider-like powers and overbearing guilt, dealing with real-life problems and yet, having to confront evil in its many forms and always being considered as such by society he altruistically tries to serve.
 It’s paradoxical; by definition, it was not supposed to work, but it does.
-In fact, it worked so well, that such story concept paramount the Spider-Man template the whole world knows.
+In fact, it worked so well, that such a story concept is paramount to the Spider-Man template the whole world knows.

 In plain terms, this template of strange and otherworldly stories inspired others; some of them have been picked for this text due to their importance of how things can be done well or bad – from the plot, art, and fun reading level.